 - In the event that there are no other individuals in your vicinity, proceed by checking the patient’s pulse and breathing while simultaneously contacting help.
-(The ILCOR points out that mobile phone now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)
+(The ILCOR points out that mobile phones now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)

-- Use the AED when available.
+- Use the AED pads when available.

 - The carotid pulse should be checked on the side of the neck .
 Don’t waste time feeling for a pulse longer than 10 seconds.
 Even if you do not feel the pulse, start a cycle of CPR with two breaths and 30 chest compressions.